hbctraining/spatial_nanocourse/lessons/visum_hd.md

 The data is accompanied by a matching high resolution bright field (e.g. hematoxylin & eosin, H&E) or fluorescent (e.g. immuno-fluorescence, IF) morphology image.
 While the 8 μm resolution is a big improvement over original Visium’s ∼55 μm spots, having access to 2 μm bins along with matching morphology information makes it tempting to reconstruct single cells from the data.

-### Preprocessing Data with Spaceranger
+## Preprocessing Data with Spaceranger

+Explain the inputs and outputs of space ranger.
+What is it doing?

 In the Visium HD assay, the barcodes are patterned in a continuous grid of 2x2 µm squares.
 By default, the Space Ranger pipeline creates 8x8 µm and 16x16 µm bins of gene expression data.
+Our Seurat object will have data from both of these binnings, but for the purposes of this lesson, we will use the 8µm binning. **Talk about binning in more detail**.

+Provide the code in a dropdown.
+Provide a link to the web summary html, **TODO link to spaceranger report**

+In the Visium HD assay, the barcodes are patterned in a continuous grid of 2x2 µm squares.
+By default, the Space Ranger pipeline creates 8x8 µm and 16x16 µm bins of gene expression data.
 For the purposes of this lesson, we will use the 16µm binning.

 Sequencing facilities often output scRNAseq data, including spatial scRNAseq data, in FASTQ format.
 Because this is VisiumHD data from 10X genomics, we use their proprietary preprocessing software [Space Ranger](https://www.10xgenomics.com/support/software/space-ranger/latest) to process the FASTQ files into a count matrix and other images.

-**TODO link to spaceranger report**
+## Analysis workflow

 **Insert figure of workflow here**

-# Setting up our environment
+## Setting up

-Before we start processing our data, we first need to set-up our R environment...
+Here, we describe downloading and open the R project. screenshot to show the directory structure.
+Open new R script?
+Or work directy from notebook?

 ## Loading Libraries